 - I learned this trick from Steve Jobs, so you know it’s smart!
-Go through your closet and/or purchase clothes you can mix and match to make various outfits that go together.
-Jobs always wore black pants and a white button-down shirt—each exactly the same.
+Go through your closet and purchase clothes you can mix and match to make various outfits that go together.
+Jobs always wore black pants and a white button-down shirt—each the same.
 You don’t have to go that far.
-Purchase clothes in solid, basic colors and then group them together in your closet to make it easy to pick out.
+Purchase clothes in solid, primary colors and then group them in your closet to make it easy to pick out.
 Do that for each member of the family.

 Other Ideas for Saving Time in the Mornings

 - Pack lunches ahead by making an assembly line with each family member putting together one item.
-One does sandwiches (add condiments on the morning the lunch will be eaten so the bread doesn’t get soggy).
+One does sandwiches (add condiments in the morning the lunch will be eaten, so the bread doesn’t get soggy).
 One makes up yogurt and fruit parfaits, and so on.
-You can group each lunch together in bags in the fridge so that in the morning, you can pull one out each and stock up lunch boxes fast.
+You can group each lunch in bags in the fridge so that in the morning, you can pull one out each and stock up lunch boxes fast.

 - The night before, have children put homework, books and school supplies they will need in their backpacks.
-Have a specific place for each child’s backpack, shoes, etc. Require them to have them in those assigned places before heading to bed.
-You do the same with your keys, work you bring home, items you want to take to work the next day, etc. Grouping everything together that you each will need the next day the night before will ensure you don’t forget anything or have to search for that illusive all-important piece of paper before rushing out the door in the morning.
+Have a specific place in each child’s possessions.
+Require them to have them in those assigned areas before heading to bed.
+You do the same with your keys, work you bring home, items you want to take to work the next day, etc. Grouping everything together that you each will need the following day the night before will ensure you don’t forget anything or have to search for that illusive all-important piece of paper before rushing out the door in the morning.

 What are your favorite stress reduction techniques for the a.m.?
 Please share in the comments!